-The sound of the alarm entered my ear sharply as if it pricks my eardrum, enough to wake me up – so early.
-With eyes slightly open, I search for the source of such noise, my cell phone.
-I turned it off and tried to go back to slumber until a series of knock took the chance of doing it.
+The sound of the alarm entered my ear sharply as if it pricked my eardrum, enough to wake me up – so early.
+With eyes slightly open, I search for my phone.
+I turn it off and try to go back to slumber until a series of knocks take the chance of doing it.

 “Jadyn!
-Jadyn, wake up!”
-My Mom called out, knocking my door like crazy.
+Jadyn, wake up!” my Mom calls out, knocking on my door like crazy.

-Whining, I lazily straddled up from my bed and I sluggishly walked towards the door to open it and face my Mom.
+Whining, I lazily straddle up from my bed and I sluggishly walk towards the door to open it and face my Mom.

-“Geez, I’m awake, no need to be that crazy.”
-I complained.
+“Geez, I’m awake, no need to be that crazy,” I complain.

-“If I know, you tried to sleep again before I knock on your door.”
-She said with her whimsy tone.
-I just smiled at her, knowing that she caught me this time.
+“If I know, you tried to sleep again before I knocked on your door,” she says with her whimsy tone.
+I just smile at her, knowing that she has caught me this time.

 “Fix your bed and start preparing.
-You don’t want to be late today, do you?”
-She continued as she turned around and went downstairs to the kitchen.
+You don’t want to be late today, do you?” she continues as she turns around and goes downstairs to the kitchen.

-I closed my door, fixed my bed and got myself a pair of underwear.
-I walked in the shower and gave myself a steaming hot bath to awaken my senses.
+I close my door, fix my bed and get myself a pair of underwear.
+I walk into the shower and give myself a steaming hot bath to awaken my senses.

-After that refreshing bath, I took my uniform from my closet.
-Staring blankly on it, memories came rushing into my mind – my first years in college, the things I’ve done, alone and with my friends, and our struggles with our professors especially with Ms. Learin, she’s a killer.
-Unconsciously, I found myself smiling, getting myself out of my musing; I put on my uniform and gathered my things.
-I sauntered out of my room and went in the kitchen, downstairs.
+After that refreshing bath, I pull out my uniform from my closet.
+Staring blankly at it, memories came rushing into my mind – my first years in college, the things I’ve done, alone and with my friends, and our struggles with our professors especially with Ms. Learin, she’s a killer.
+Unconsciously, I find myself smiling, getting myself out of my musing; I put on my uniform and gather my things.
+I saunter out of my room and walk into the kitchen, downstairs.

-“Smells good, huh.”
-I greeted.
+“Smells good, huh,” I say.
 Setting plates on the table, she looked at me, smiling.

-“Eggs and bacon for breakfast.”
-She answered.
-I put my things on the chair next to me and sat comfortably.
+“Eggs and bacon for breakfast,” she answers.
+I put my things on the chair next to me and sit comfortably.

 “Still taking a bath, I guess.”

-As soon as I finished my meal I got up and brushed my teeth, and then, I got my things, kissed my parents and went in my car – a black Lotus Elise, my eighteenth birthday gift.
+As soon as I finish my meal I get up and brush my teeth.
+I pick up my things, kiss my parents and walk to my car – a black Lotus Elise, my eighteenth birthday gift.
 Ah, that seems like yesterday.

-On my way to school, I’ve seen familiar faces and scenes, the place hasn’t changed a bit but I like it here.
+On my way to school, I see familiar faces and scenes, the place hasn’t changed a bit but I like it here.
 I like it a lot.

-Fourth year – my last year in school, the last year of sufferings and joy with my friends.
-I really wonder what surprises this year will bring to me.
+Fourth year – my last year in school, the last year of suffering and joy with my friends.
+I wonder what surprises this year will bring to me.
 Yet, whatever it will be, I just want to enjoy my last year in school.